mickymacirl/CI-P3-FruitHM/README.md

 Pip3 freeze > requirements.txt was used to add imports for pyfiglet, termcolor and Colorama prior to deployment to Heroku.

+1. Open an existing Heroku account or create a new one.
+2. Next, choose to Create New App from the drop-down menu and the New button on the dashboard's upper right corner.
+3. You have to enter a distinct app name.
+4. Next, please select your region (I chose Europe as I am in Ireland).
+5. Click on the Create App button.
+6. The project's Deploy Tab will appear on the following page.
+7. Config Vars is located after selecting the Settings Tab.
+8. Click Reveal Config Vars, type port and 8000 into the Key and Value boxes, and then click Add.
+9. Next, click Add Buildpack in the Buildpack section, choose Python, and then click Save Changes.
+10. Next, click Add Buildpack in the Buildpack section, choose Node.js, and then click Save Changes
+11. Scroll to the top of the page and now choose the Deploy tab.
+12. Select GitHub.
+13. Connect to GitHub.
+14. Search for the repository name and choose the connect button.
+15. Select the deploy button at the bottom of the page and select the preferred deployment type, Automatic or Manual Deploys.

 ## Credits

 ### History of Hangman